 Disadvantages

-- Conflicts of Interest: Mintos has shareholder overlaps with many of its lenders, creating dependencies and conflicts of interest.
+- Conflicts of Interest: Mintos has shareholder overlaps with many of its lending companies.

 Mintos Alternatives